vladahvala/JarTracker/README.md

-# 🥫 JarTracker
+# 🥫 Komora
-**JarTracker** is a mobile app concept that helps users track their home-canned goods and store their favorite preservation recipes.
-It also sends reminders when a jar has been stored for too long (e.g., over one year).Designed for home cooks, gardeners, and anyone who loves preserving seasonal produce, **JarTracker** offers a simple and visual way to manage your pantry.
+**Komora** is a mobile app concept that helps users track their home-canned goods and store their favorite preservation recipes.
+It also sends reminders when a jar has been stored for too long (e.g., over one year).Designed for home cooks, gardeners, and anyone who loves preserving seasonal produce, **Komora** offers a simple and visual way to manage your pantry.